k98kurz/sqloquent/readme.md

 the `SqliteModel`, filling these attributes as shown below:

 - `table: str`: the name of the table
-- `fields: tuple`: the ordered tuple of column names
+- `columns: tuple`: the ordered tuple of column names

 Additionally, set up any relevant relations using the ORM helper methods.